eum602/Ejemplos-de-Reactjs/README.md

 ## Deployment
 This can be deployed on any server or locally.
+Using one stash here!

 ## How to contribute